Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Particle-identification algorithm

 Figure~\ref{fig:roc:bins} shows the dependence of the AUC on the particle momentum.
 While identification in the very low momentum regime is close to perfect in almost any setup, the cluster-counting information at \idea leads to strong particle-identification performance even at higher momenta.
 The dips in the \idea AUC scores at medium momentum are a consequence of the crossing between the \dndx curves as shown in the bottom part of Fig.~\ref{fig:input:idea}.
+The two intersections of the kaon-pion and kaon-proton curves are clearly visible as two dips in the kaon identification performance.
+In the proton (pion) case, the two performance dips merge into one because the distance between the proton-pion and proton-kaon (pion-kaon and pion-proton) curves is smaller.
 The theoretical \dedx shapes intersect in the same way which is not visible in Figs.~\ref{fig:input:cld} and \ref{fig:input:idea} due to finite resolution and the lack of density information in the scatter plot.
-Despite the dilution, this effect is slightly visible for \cld and poor time-of-flight resolution.
-At 500\ps for example (dark green lines), adding \dedx information (solid line) on top of pure time-of-flight classification (dotted line) increases the AUC score visibly at low and high momenta while the improvement is only moderate in the 1--3\gevc region.
+Despite the dilution, this effect is slightly visible for \cld and poor time of flight resolution.
+At 500\ps for example (dark green lines), adding \dedx information (solid line) on top of pure time of flight classification (dotted line) increases the AUC score visibly at low and high momenta while the improvement is only moderate in the 1--3\gevc region.

 The dependence on the cluster-counting efficiency is generally rather low as the classifier simply learns the additional scaling.
 Appendix~\ref{app:aucs} shows the information in Figs.~\ref{fig:roc} and \ref{fig:roc:bins} for cluster-counting efficiencies of 50\% and 100\%.